 The MyWorld Survey reached more than 8 million people in more than 170 countries and through the World We Want platform helped to shape what we now know as the Sustainable Development Goals.
 The lesson is that public participation is critical for designing ambitious, durable, life-improving policy frameworks.

-We closed today with a brief from Jess Wilber—a campus leader for CCL in the US and a highly valued intern and team-member for Citizens’ Climate International.
+We closed the day with a brief from Jess Wilber—a campus leader for CCL in the US and a highly valued intern and team-member for Citizens’ Climate International.
 Jess shared what’s coming up for CCI and our wider engagement efforts:

 - We will be publishing a report from this Forum, including more extensive Reports from the Field, from across the Citizens’ Climate International volunteer network.

 - On May 12, we will hold a Technical Workshop on Climate Income Systems, in partnership with the Cleantech 21 Foundation.
 Please check in at our website CitizensClimate.earth for event details, coming soon.

 - The UN Climate Change negotiations process will resume on May 31, with 3 weeks of virtual informal intersessional meetings.
 Legal decisions will not be made until the countries can meet again in person, but substantive areas of negotiation will be advanced in the informal process.

 - We are working to co-convene an Open Dialogue between Governments and Stakeholders, to take place during that 3-week informal intersessional period.

 - Our weekly CCI Informational Calls in May will be partly devoted to substantive stakeholder preparation for that Open Dialogue.

 Jess closed with her own story of volunteer leadership and empowerment, highlighting the change that takes place when a group of people start working together to spread awareness and motivate others.
 Her words of thanks to those joining spoke for all of CCI, where we recognize that every person’s human contribution to climate ambition is needed.